Who do you love more, your phone or your family?

 Easy answer, but consider the following seemingly arbitrary numbers: 46.
 81. 0.

-0: the amount of life-changing emails or Facebook posts you’ll actually miss if you stay off your phone for an hour or two to share some uninterrupted quality time with your loved ones.
+0: the amount of life-changing emails or Facebook posts you’re likely to miss if you stay off your phone for an hour to share some uninterrupted quality time with your loved ones.

-It’s called The Stack.
-Anyone can play it, and like all great games (checkers, chess, Guess Who?), the rules are simple.
+We call it The Stack.
+Anyone can play it, and like all great games (checkers, chess, Guess Who?), the rules are simple:

-- Temporarily free of your iShackles, you’ll listen attentively, engage completely and sudden find yourself making meaningful conversation with those around you.
+- Temporarily free of your iShackles, you’ll listen attentively, engage completely and, suddenly, find yourself making meaningful conversation with those around you.

 What could you play for?
 Well, if we’re talking about something like Sunday night family dinner, the first person to touch the stack might have to clear the table.
-Or, if you’re out with friends, the loser picks up the check.
-(That should sufficiently set the stakes.)
+Or, if you’re out with friends, the loser picks up the check or buys a round of drinks (that should sufficiently set the stakes).

 The Stack works best when you tailor the rules specifically for your group.
 Some modifications we like: